Using Blue-Green Deployment to Reduce Downtime and Risk

 Note: You can adjust the route mapping pattern to display a static maintenance page during a maintenance window for time-consuming tasks, such as migrating a database.
 In this scenario, the router switches all incoming requests from Blue to Maintenance to Green.

-For this example, we’ll start with a simple application: “demo-time.”
+For this example, we’ll start with a simple app: “demo-time.”
 This app is a web page that displays the words “Blue time” and the date/time on the server.

-Use the Cloud Foundry Command Line Interface (cf CLI) to push the application.
-Name the application “Blue” with the subdomain “demo-time.”
+Use the Cloud Foundry Command Line Interface (cf CLI) to push the app.
+Name the app “Blue” with the subdomain “demo-time.”

 $ cf push Blue -n demo-time